-After setting up the ESB samples, you can run them using the sample clients.
+After setting up the samples, you can use the sample clients to run them.
 The sample clients can be executed from the

-<ESB_HOME>/samples/axis2Client directory, in order to view the available sample clients and some of the sample options used to configure them.
+ant displays the available clients and some of the sample options used to configure them.

 Stock Quote client

-This is a simple SOAP client that can create and send stock quote requests, as well as receive and display the last sale price for a stock symbol.
+This is a simple SOAP client that could send stock quote requests, and receive and display the last sale price for a stock symbol.

-The stock quote client is able to operate in the smart client mode, gateway/dumb client mode as well as proxy client mode, and can send the payloads listed below as SOAP messages:
+The client is able to operate in the following modes, and send the payloads listed below as SOAP messages:

 - quote - Sends a quote request for a single stock as follows.
-The response contains the last sale price for the stock which would be displayed.
+The response contains the last sales price for the stock which would be displayed.